 Service-learning trips to El Salvador

 To promote social awareness we have arranged for summer trips to El Salvador to teach American youth as well as young at heart adults about our work and life in a developing country.
-We have brought 6 delegations to El Salvador since 2006 brining groups of teens and adults in the summers of 2006, 2007, 2008, 2011, 2012 and in coordination with Powell house 2015.
+We have brought 6 delegations to El Salvador since 2006 brining groups of teens and adults in the summers of 2006, 2007, 2008, 2011, 2012, 2015 (in coordination with Powell house) and 2017.
 We had planned a delegation for July of 2013 but were forced to cancel due to lack of interested participants; we generally need a minimum of ten paying participants to make our delegations to El Salvador work financially.
 We try plan trips every other year generally during the months of late July and early August.
+Our next trip would most likely be in the summer of 2018.
 Please let us know if you or someone you know is interested in joining us on future service-learning trips to El Salvador.
 Our trips generally include 20-30 hours of service work which has included teaching English in public schools, painting of communal buildings, piñata making, construction and working on farms.
-We combine this with 18-20 hours of Spanish language learning more recently taught by youth in our communities, cultural and historical outings and plenty of time getting to know the local community youth and leaders.
-Trips generally are based in the quaint town of Suchitoto where we use the hostel facilities of the Art Center for Peace (http://capsuchitoto.org/en/), we always include at least 3 days of home stay with host families in the community of El Bario where we have been working since 1989.
+We combine this with 18-20 hours of Spanish language learning more recently taught informally by some of the youth in our communities.
+We also try to include some cultural and historical outings and plenty of time getting to know the local community youth and leaders.
+Trips generally are based in the quaint town of Suchitoto where we use the hostel facilities of the Art Center for Peace (http://capsuchitoto.org/en/) or the facilities at The Global Platform (http://www.globalplatforms.org/el-salvador/about-us) We always include at least 3 days of home stay with host families in the community of El Bario where we have been working since 1989.

 We have found that a trip for any youth or active adult to a developing country like El Salvador is a life changing experience as one learns how the majority of the world’s people really live.
 Intercultural exchange between Salvadoran youths and community leaders and our group participants has been very inspiring, easily overcoming common language barriers and simple differences between cultures.
 On future trips to El Salvador we will be spending more time in just one community in an effort to build long term relationships between trip participants and members of the community of El Bario, located just 4 miles from the town of Suchitoto.